 The 2021 Nissan Kicks succeeds at providing the buyer with a way to commute around cities without spending on a big SUV.
 Those still on the fence, can consider alternative models such as the Mazda CX-30, Hyundai Kona, Kia Soul, Kia Seltos, and Hyundai Venue.

-- Don't overpay for your Nissan Kicks - get lease quotes from They offer the best lease deals.
+- Don't overpay for your Nissan Kicks - get lease quotes from

 Note: All Nissan Kicks lease prices and dollar figures above are approximate amounts.
 Prices are subject to change without notice.